trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 This is not an official handbook.
 Many of these rules refer to another resources.
 It is rather a quick collection of some things used by me in production environments.

+  > The most important thing: Do not follow guides just to get 100% of something.
+Think about what you actually do at your server!

 ## SSL Report: blkcipher.info